 - With a more developed third-generation solution, you see more sophisticated data allowing for greater alert precision and efficiency of feedback.

 - It isn’t until the fourth generation of development that medication decision support delivers more advanced and granular drug and patient data, the latest available evidence, efficient just-in-time alerting, and analytic insights to optimize impact.

 Of the clinicians surveyed who had already implemented medication screening, the largest percentage — 44% — were comfortable that they were using an advanced third-generation solution.
 Only 8% reported that they had a fully developed fourth-generation medication decision support solution.

 Even so, 21% said that they were still using a first-generation solution.
 Without the decision support clinicians need at the time, place, and level of sophistication they are seeking, many health systems find that the challenges of reducing errors and lessening demands on the workforce are exacerbated.

 Taking the steps to upgrade a health system’s medication decision support system and workflow integration can have a lasting positive effect on clinician experience and on resulting care quality and outcomes.

-See how one teaching hospital helped reduce medication errors and relieved pressure on staff with Medi-Span® advanced medication decision support.
+See how one teaching hospital helped reduce medication errors and relieved pressure on staff with Medi-Span® Clinical APIs medication decision support.